istio/istio.io/content/en/docs/tasks/security/automtls/index.md

 EOF
 {{< /text >}}

 In this case, since the service is in plain text mode.
-Istio automatically configure clients to send plain text traffic to avoid breakage.
-Confirm all the traffic still succeed.
+Istio automatically configures client sidecars to send plain text traffic to avoid breakage.

 {{< text bash >}}
-$ for from in "foo" "mixed" "legacy"; do for to in "foo" "mixed" "legacy"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl "http://httpbin.${to}:8000/ip" -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done sleep.foo to httpbin.foo: 200 sleep.foo to httpbin.mixed: 200 sleep.foo to httpbin.legacy: 200
+$ for from in "full" "partial" "legacy"; do for to in "full" "partial" "legacy"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl "http://httpbin.${to}:8000/ip" -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done sleep.full to httpbin.full: 200 sleep.full to httpbin.partial: 200 sleep.full to httpbin.legacy: 200
-sleep.mixed to httpbin.foo: 200
-sleep.mixed to httpbin.mixed: 200
-sleep.mixed to httpbin.legacy: 200
-sleep.legacy to httpbin.foo: 000
+sleep.legacy to httpbin.full: 200
-command terminated with exit code 56 sleep.legacy to httpbin.mixed: 200
+sleep.legacy to httpbin.partial: 200
 sleep.legacy to httpbin.legacy: 200
 {{< /text >}}

 ### Destination rule overrides

 For backward compatibility, you can still use destination rule to override the TLS configuration as before.
+When destination rule has an explict TLS configuration, that overrides the client sidecars' TLS configuration.

-For example, you can explicitly configure destination rule for `httpbin.foo` to enable mutual TLS explicitly
+For example, you can explicitly configure destination rule for `httpbin.full` to enable or disable mutual TLS explicitly.

 {{< text bash >}}
-$ cat <<EOF | kubectl apply -n foo -f -
+$ cat <<EOF | kubectl apply -n full -f -
 apiVersion: "networking.istio.io/v1alpha3"
 kind: "DestinationRule"
 metadata:
-  name: "httpbin-foo-mtls"
+  name: "httpbin-full-mtls"
 spec:
-  host: httpbin.foo.svc.cluster.local
+  host: httpbin.full.svc.cluster.local
   trafficPolicy:
     tls:
       mode: ISTIO_MUTUAL
 EOF
 {{< /text >}}

-Since in previous steps, we already disable the authentication policy for `httpbin.foo` to disable mutual TLS, we should see the traffic from clients with sidecar starts to fail.
+Since in previous steps, we already disable the authentication policy for `httpbin.full` to disable mutual TLS, we should see the traffic from `sleep.full` starting to fail.

 {{< text bash >}}
-$ for from in "foo" "mixed" "legacy"; do for to in "foo" "mixed" "legacy"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl "http://httpbin.${to}:8000/ip" -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done sleep.foo to httpbin.foo: 503 sleep.foo to httpbin.mixed: 200 sleep.foo to httpbin.legacy: 200
+$ for from in "full" "legacy"; do for to in "full" "partial" "legacy"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl "http://httpbin.${to}:8000/ip" -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done sleep.full to httpbin.full: 503 sleep.full to httpbin.partial: 200 sleep.full to httpbin.legacy: 200
-sleep.mixed to httpbin.foo: 503
-sleep.mixed to httpbin.mixed: 200
-sleep.mixed to httpbin.legacy: 200
-sleep.legacy to httpbin.foo: 200
+sleep.legacy to httpbin.full: 200
-sleep.legacy to httpbin.mixed: 200
+sleep.legacy to httpbin.partial: 200
 sleep.legacy to httpbin.legacy: 200
 {{< /text >}}

 ### Cleanup

 {{< text bash >}}
-$ kubectl delete ns foo mixed legacy
+$ kubectl delete ns full partial legacy
 {{< /text >}}

 ## Summary